 On the last Saturday of the month, the hamlet of Sevenhill comes alive with stallholders and patrons for the Sevenhill Producers Market.
 Sevenhill Cellars for a tour of the stately St Aloysius’ Church and college buildings - home of the first winery in the Clare Valley.

-Nothing beats a lazy lunch under the olive tree on the veranda at Skillogalee Winery & Restaurant or Paulett Wines & Bush DeVine Cafe.
+Nothing beats a lazy lunch under the olive tree on the veranda at Skillogalee Winery & Restaurant or out on the deck at Paulett Wines & Bush DeVine Cafe.
 Indulge in regional produce and award winning wines, while soaking in the spectacular views.
 Penna Lane Wines, Stone Bridge Wines, Sussex Squire, Eldredge Vineyards and the Sevenhill Hotel also cater for lunch in this area (see specific websites for days and times at selected venues).

 If your sweet-tooth is calling, head to Pancho's Pizza & Pasta Bar in Clare to sample your way through the selection of gelati and milkshakes on hand.